 Our application is short, respectful, and asks only what we need to make a decision.
 We don't ask patients to share their story publicly, justify their illness, or prove they "deserve" help.
 A diagnosis and a travel distance is enough.

-Fast decisions because time matters.
+48-72 hours because time matters.

 Direct payment, visible accounting.